mspraggs/pyQCD/README.md

 This was designed to print the lattice, but it doesn't work at the moment

+> lattice.propagator(mass, site, spacing)

+Calculates and returns the propagator at each lattice site using Wilson's fermion action and the specified mass, point source location specified by site and lattice spacing.
+This function has not been thoroughly tested so it's output may not be reliable.

+> lattice.propagator_zero_mom(mass, site, spacing)

+Calculates the zero-momentum projection of the lattice propagator on each timeslice using Wilson's fermion action and the specified mass, source site and lattice spacing.
+This function has not been thoroughly tested and so it's output may not be reliable.

 > lattice.rectangle(site, dim1, dim2)

 This calculates the rectangle operator in the same way as lattice.plaquette calculates the plaquette value.